FOTOCRIME is R ∞

 Equal parts heathen and heaven, Fotocrime’s ten new dispatches are summoned from a darkness that lives all around us, deep within us.
 Follow your intrepid guide Fotocrime into the dark night ahead.

-South of Heaven will be released via Profound Lore on March 13.
+South of Heaven was released via Profound Lore on March 13.
 2020.